 vi.
 “Every person who is persecuted for righteousness’ sake has God for his peculiar help and refuge; and the persecutor has the same God for his especial enemy.”
 (Clarke)

 b.
-Surely the righteous shall give thanks to Your name: Psalm 140 ends on a note of confidence.
+Surely the righteous shall give thanks to Your name: This psalm ends on a note of confidence.
 Though assaulted by the wicked, David put his trust in the Lord, and gave all his desire for retribution unto Him.
-David believed that in the end the righteous would be thankful and the upright shall dwell in Your presence – the best reward of all.
+David believed that in the end, the righteous would be thankful and the upright would dwell in Your presence – the best reward of all.

 i.
-“At the time of the intervention and vindication, ‘the righteous’ (pl. of ṣaddîq; see 1:6) will alter their prayers for deliverance (cf. vv.
-1, 4) to songs of triumph.”
+“At the time of the intervention and vindication, ‘the righteous’…will alter their prayers for deliverance…to songs of triumph.”
 (VanGemeren)

 ii.
 “The last line is wholly positive.
-His heart is free to find its true home, and his last words match the climax to which the whole of Scripture moves: ‘His servants shall serve him: and they shall see his face’ (Rev. 22:3f., AV).”
+His heart is free to find its true home, and his last words match the climax to which the whole of Scripture moves: ‘His servants shall serve him: and they shall see his face’ (Rev. 22:3f.).”
 (Kidner)

 iii.
 G. Campbell Morgan noted that Psalm 140 begins in great trouble and sorrow, but ends in praise and triumph.
 “If sorrow is a certainty, so also is the action of Jehovah….
 Sorrow and darkness come to all men, but only those who know God and are sure of Him, make suffering, and the night, occasions of triumphant psalmody.”

 (c) 2020 The Enduring Word Bible Commentary by David Guzik – firstname.lastname@example.org